PASSIONLab/BELLA/README.md

 ## Acknowledgments

-Funding provided in part by DOE ASCR through the Exascale Computing Project, and computing provided by NERSC.
+Funding provided in part by DOE ASCR through the [Exascale Computing Project](https://www.exascaleproject.org/), and computing provided by [NERSC](https://www.nersc.gov/).
 Thanks to Rob Egan and Steven Hofmeyr for valuable discussions.
+Thanks to [Politecnico di Milano](https://www.polimi.it/en/) for key collaborations.